liferay/liferay-mobile-sdk/README.md

 ## Liferay Android SDK

-Check out the [Android app sample](https://github.com/brunofarache/liferay-mobile-sdk-sample-android).
+Check out the [Android sample app](https://github.com/brunofarache/liferay-mobile-sdk-sample-android).
 It's a Contacts app that lists all Liferay users and shows contact details about them.
 It contains many examples on how to use the Liferay Android SDK and it's a good way to learn how to use the SDK.

 ### Setup